DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Specifically, Claim 1 recites:
+Specifically, representative Claim 1 recites:

-obtaining battery data of a vehicle;
+obtaining battery data of the vehicle;

-a feature type of the vehicle-using behavior feature comprises a proportion feature and an accumulation feature, and
+wherein a feature type of the vehicle-using behavior feature comprises a proportion feature and an accumulation feature, and

 the predicting and obtaining the predicted vehicle-using behavior feature of the vehicle in the next time step according to the vehicle-using behavior feature comprises: